aticio/testwise/README.md

 A backtester (backtest helper) for testing my trading strategies.

 It requires a lot of manual processing and coding.
 Difficult to comprehend.
 I tried to explain the use of the library with examples as best I could.
-But writing such an automation is quite complex.
+But writing such automation is quite complex.
+There may still be errors.
+It is pretty difficult to check but I'm trying to improve the usage.

 ## Example Usage
 ```python